camueller/SmartApplianceEnabler/doc/Appliance_EN.md

 ### Type
 The `type` is also a central feature of a appliance.

-In order to be able to configure a appliance as a wallbox, `EV charger` must be set here.
+In order to be able to configure a appliance as a wallbox, `Electric Vehicle` must be set here.

 ![Wallbox](../pics/fe/ApplianceEV_EN.png)